mcfnord/cem/src/sforce.md

 I've worked closely with DocStudio, the XML-based content management behind MSDN.
 I've also used AuthorIT, which tags chunks.
 I've done a lot of non-documentation XML, and a lot of documentation.
-At Microsoft I've done XML-based documentation on MSDN many times.

 ### Image editing/creation software

   - **Used daily?:** Yes.
   - **Self-rating:** 7
-  - **Comments:** Let's get something straight: I can create a miserable image using the coolest software.
-I can also provide great images using rather average tools.
+  - **Comments:** I can create
+a miserable image using the coolest software.
+I can also create great images using rather average tools.
 In this example, I used Visio:

 ![](http://i.msdn.microsoft.com/dynimg/IC588554.png)

+That diagram is part of [this reference topic](https://docs.microsoft.com/en-us/rest/api/storageservices/fileservices/lease-blob), which I significantly re-wrote and amended.

 I also [create animated gifs](http://ec2-35-165-168-112.us-west-2.compute.amazonaws.com/an_color.html) as a hobby.